feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 ### The world in a database: database data models
 A data model describes what types of data are stored and how they are organized.
 It can be seen as the conceptual representation of the real world in the database structures that include data objects (i.e. tables) and their mutual relationships.
 In particular, data modelling becomes a key step when database systems grow in size and complexity, and user requirements become more sophisticated: it permits easy updates and modification and adaptation of the database structure to accommodate the changing goals, constraints, and spatial scales of studies and the evolution of wildlife tracking systems.
 Without a rigorous data modelling approach, an information system might lose the flexibility to manage data efficiently in the long term, reducing its utility to a simple storage device for raw data, and thus failing to address many of the necessary requirements.

 To model data properly, you have to clearly state the biological context of your study.
 A logical way to proceed is to define (**a**) very basic questions on the sample unit, i.e. individual animals and (**b**) basic questions about data collection. **a**) Typically, individuals are the sampling units of an ecological study based on wildlife tracking.
 Therefore, the first question to be asked while modelling the data is: *What basic biological information is needed to characterise individuals as part of a sample?* Species, sex and age (or age class) at capture are the main factors which are relevant in all studies.
 Age classes typically depend on the species.
 Moreover, age class is not constant for all the GPS positions.
 The correct age class at any given moment can be derived from the age class at capture and then defining rules that specify when the individual change from a class to another (for roe deer, you might assume that at 1st April of every year each individual that was a fawn becomes a yearling, and each yearling becomes an adult).
 Other information used to characterise individuals could be specific to a study, for example in a study on spatial behaviour of translocated animals, 'resident' or 'translocated' is an essential piece of information linked to individual animals.
 All these elements should be described in specific tables. **b**) A single individual becomes a 'studied unit' when it is fitted with a sensor, in this case to collect position information.
 First of all, GPS sensors should be described by a dedicated table containing the technical characteristics of each device (e.g. vendor, model).
-Capture time, or 'device-fitting' time, together with the time and a description of the end of the deployment (e.g. drop-off of the tag, death of the animal), are also essential to the model.
+Capture time, or 'device-fitting' time, together with the time and a description of the end of the deployment (e.g. drop-off of the tag, death of the animal), are also essential to the database data model.
 The link between the sensors and the animals should be described in a table that states unequivocally when the data collected from a sensor 'become' (and cease to be) bio-logged data, i.e. the period during which they refer to an individual's behaviour.
 The start of the deployment usually coincides with the moment of capture, but it is not the same thing.
 Indeed, moment of capture can be the 'end' of one relationship between a sensor and an animal (i.e. when a device is taken off an animal) and at the same time the 'beginning' of another (i.e. another device is fitted instead).

 Thanks to the tables 'animals', 'sensors' and 'sensors to animals', and the relationships built among them, GPS data can be linked unequivocally to individuals, i.e. the sampling units.

 Some information related to animals can change over time.
 Therefore, they must be marked with the reference time that they refer to.
 Examples of typical parameters assessed at capture are age and positivity of association to a disease.
 Translocation may also coincide with the capture/release time.
 If this information changes over time according to well-defined rules (e.g. transition from age classes), their value can be dynamically calculated in the database at different moments in time (e.g. using database functions).
 In one of the next lessons, you will see an example of a function to calculate age class from the information on the age class at capture and the acquisition time of GPS positions for roe deer.
-The basic structure based on the elements *animals*, *sensors*, *sensors to animals*, and, of course, *position data*, can be extended to take into account the specific goals of each project, the complexity of the real-world problems faced, the technical environment, and the available data.
+The core structure based on the elements *animals*, *sensors*, *sensors to animals*, and, of course, *position data*, can be extended to take into account the specific goals of each project, the complexity of the real-world problems faced, the technical environment, and the available data.
 Examples of data that can be integrated are capture methodology, handling procedure, use of tranquilizers and so forth, that should be described in a 'captures' table linked to the specific individual (in the table 'animals').
 Finally, data referring to individuals may come from several sources, e.g. several sensors or visual observations.
 In all these cases, the link between data and sample units (individuals) should also be clearly stated by appropriate relationships.
 In complex projects, especially those involving field data collection in parallel with remote tracking, and involve multiple species/sensor types, databases can quickly get complex and grow up to hundreds of tables.

 The design of the database data model is an exercise that must be performed at the very initial stage of the creation of a database.
 Once the objects (and objectives) of a study are identified and described (see above), some tools exist to graphically translates the conceptual model into connected tables, each of them representing a specific entity of the world.
 This process is not trivial and force biologists to "formalize" their goals, data and scientific approach (which also helps to organize the whole data collection in a systematic and consistent way).
 For example, at the beginning of a tracking study, it is easy to assume that a tag (i.e. a collar) can be identified with the animal where it is deployed, creating a single table.
 Later on, it happens very often that the same collar is reused on other animals, thus making a data model based on a single animal-collar table unsuitable.
 Changing a database on and advanced stage of development is very complicate and requires by far more times than a carefully planned phase of data modelling at the start of the project.

 A very popular graphical tool to represent a data model is the **[Entity-Relationship Diagram (ERD)](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model)** that helps to show the relationship between elements, concepts or events of a system and that can be used as the foundation for a relational database.

-In the figure below, it is illustrated the schema of the database structure created at the end of this and the next lessons.
+In the figure below, it is illustrated the schema of the database structure that you are going to create.

 <p align="center">
 <img src="https://github.com/feurbano/data_management_2018/blob/master/sections/section_2/images/schema-db.png" Height="450"/>